Everything You Need to Know About Hilton Honors in 2023

 Shortcuts to Higher Hilton Honors Status

-While the way to status is clear in the traditional senses, there are many ways to obtain Hilton Honors status without compiling the minimum requirements.
+While the way to status is clear in the traditional sense, there are many ways to obtain higher Hilton Honors elite levels.

 While often targeted, Hilton sometimes extends “status challenges” to members without status or at a lower tier.
 Challenges offer reduced requirements to achieve a status tier.
 This is often equivalent to just over 1/4th of the requirements in a 90-day period.
 Past challenges have offered Diamond status for completing 18 nights in a 90-day period.